jamie-meyer/RSA-Implementation/README.md

 How To Use This
 ---------------
-1. Install the necessary requirements with `pip install -r requirements`
+1. Install the necessary requirements with `pip install -r requirements.txt`
 2. Give test.sh permission to execute with `chmod +x test.sh`
 3. Run (and/or modify) test.sh with `./test.sh`